8/6/2024

 Claude LeBlanc

 Thank you, David.
 This quarter represents an inflection point for AMBAC as we made significant progress on all key strategic priorities.
 First, completing the transformation of AMBAC to a pure place specialty P&C company by entering into an agreement to sell our legacy financial guarantee business to Oak Tree Capital.
-Second, establishing a leading insurance distribution business through the combination of Beat and Serata.
-The execution of these strategic priorities is not an end point, but the beginning of our future.
-We have strong conviction that AMBAC's Go Forward business strategy provides tremendous opportunity to create additional value for our shareholders through continued growth of our insurance distribution business, which has been materially advanced by the recent acquisition of Beat Capital Partners and positions us as a leading pure place specialty P&C business.
+Second, establishing a leading insurance distribution business through the combination of BEAT and Serata.
+The execution of these strategic priorities is not an endpoint, but the beginning of our future.
+We have strong conviction that AMBAC's go-forward business strategy provides tremendous opportunity to create additional value for our shareholders through continued growth of our insurance distribution business, which has been materially advanced by the recent acquisition of Beat Capital Partners and positions us as a leading pure play specialty P&C business.
 Our focus remains on maximizing long-term shareholder value, which we are committed to doing by growing our specialty P&C businesses, as well as through prudent capital allocation.
 I look forward to updating you on our progress in the coming quarters.
 Operator, please open the call for questions.

 speaker